adrianhuebner/adriahuebner.github.io/README.md

 I can make a task list by using these symbols [  ]
 And when I am done with a task list item if I add ad x between the square brackets it will make a box that is checked

-### 19 June 2019 Revisiting What I learned on Monday
+### 19 June 2019 Revisiting What I Learned on Monday

+- Remember to put multiple spaces between lines that I want to start a new line with
+- I will remember that there are multiple says of making italic font by either doing the syntax: ** or _ _ and putting the words between the symbols
+- After taking the test on Tuesday, I will **always** remember that an ! (explamation point) goes in front of the image that I am trying to put in
+- From learning about _Growth Thinking_, I will remember to always ask my classmates, teachers, or others for help when I need it

 You can use the [editor on GitHub](https://github.com/adrianhuebner/adriahuebner.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.